devicons/public-upload-to-imgur/README.md

 ![GitHub bot using the action](docs/example.PNG)

-You can also view the [example workflow](https://github.com/devicons/public-upload-to-imgur/blob/main/.github/workflows/demo.yml) and the [resulting action](https://github.com/devicons/public-upload-to-imgur/actions/runs/453537510) in this repository.
+You can also view an [example workflow](https://github.com/devicons/public-upload-to-imgur/blob/main/.github/workflows/demo.yml) in this repository.

 ## Credits